EnginKosure/ReactLiveStream/frontend/README.md

 - Used Technologies and Libraries
 - Overall Architecture
 - Structure of the Project
-- Get Started
+- Getting Started
 - Demo of the Project
 - TODOs
 - Links to Other Repositories
-- Contact
+- Contact & Contributors
 - Generic CRA Documentation

 ## General Information